bostonopen/bostonopen.github.io/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of Boston Open Source's website and community infrastructure seriously.
+We take the security of Boston Open Dev's website and community infrastructure seriously.
 If you discover a security vulnerability, please follow these steps:

 1. **DO NOT** create a public GitHub issue
 2. Report via one of these secure channels (in order of preference):